reactivego/rx/README.md

 ## Operators
 Operators form a language in which programs featuring Observables can be expressed.
 They work on one or more Observables to transform, filter and combine them into new Observables.
+A complete list of operators is available in a separate [document](OPERATORS.md).

-Following are the most commonly used operators:
+Below is a selection of the most commonly used ones:

 <details><summary>BufferTime</summary>